You are here

 - Mango Languages – Easy and fun online language-learning system teaches conversation skills for a wide variety of languages.
 Just listen, repeat and learn using material designed from native conversations.

-- MUZZY Online – Especially designed for children, Muzzy is a comprehensive, interactive and fun way to learn a second language.
+- MUZZY Club – Especially designed for children, Muzzy is a comprehensive, interactive and fun way to learn a second language.
 Includes Spanish, French, German, Italian, English, Mandarin Chinese, Portuguese and Russian.

 - Universal Class – Over 500 continuing education classes covering a huge variety of subjects.
 Connect to real instructors and other students.
 Learn at your own pace 24/7 from any Internet connection.